 Papers must be formatted in Springer LNCS style (http://www.springer.com/lncs) and should not exceed 15 pages (excluding references and appendices).

 All submissions have to be written in English and submitted electronically as a PDF through easychair

 We encourage the submission of original research in the area as well as relevant results that have been submitted or accepted elsewhere

 provided that the initial publication is mentioned in a footnote on the

 Note that authorship is not anonymous and that at least one author of each accepted paper is

 required to attend the workshop to present the contribution.

 There are no formal proceedings for IULP.
 The accepted papers

-will be published as a technical report and will be made available in
+are published as a technical report and made available in